Life after Couch to 5K

 Now you've tackled running, why not consider other activities?

-You could try Strength and Flex – a five-week plan to improve your strength and flexibility, which can also benefit your running.
+You could try Strength and Flex – a 5-week plan to improve your strength and flexibility, which can also benefit your running.

 Check out the video workouts in the NHS Fitness Studio.
 Take your pick from our instructor-led classes in our aerobics, strength and resistance, pilates and yoga categories.